Frequently Asked Questions

 Q. How many children does CEF have in college or university at present?

-Q. Who manages CEF?
+Q. Who manages CEF / Children's Education Foundation?

-Q. Where do CEF funds come from?
+Q. Where do your funds come from?

 Q. I would like to visit the child I will be sponsoring.
 Is this possible?